 Iceland has many famous iconic landmarks and national parks off the beaten track.
 Some are easily accessible, others only by specified vehicles, many only during the summer months and most, reachable with the help of a local guide.

-For the most part, you can discover Iceland's iconic landmarks on your summer vacation by following its infamous Route 1 around the outskirts of its land.
+For the most part, you can discover Iceland's iconic landmarks on your summer vacation by following Route 1 around the outskirts of its land.
 Alternatively, you can venture inland or further afield to discover the hidden gems situated in the very middle or on the very edge of Iceland’s shape.

-- Climb Hólmatindur mountain and experience incredible wilderness views in the east.
+- Climb Hólmatindur mountain and experience incredible wilderness views in the east

-- Sail to Grímsey Island and capture the perfect photo of the charismatic puffins from up north.
+- Sail to Grímsey Island and capture the perfect photo of the charismatic puffins from up north

-- Witness the spectacular colours of The Rauðhólar - ‘Red Hills’ in the west.
+- Witness the spectacular colours of The Rauðhólar - ‘Red Hills’ in the west

-- Stand at the tip of the Reykjanes peninsula in Garðskagi.
+- Stand at the tip of the Reykjanes peninsula in Garðskagi

-- Learn all about Icelandic history on an organised walk to an art museum in Reykjavik.
+- Learn all about Icelandic history on an organised walk to an art museum in Reykjavik

-Iceland home to the Midnight Sun
+Enjoy beautiful colours in the home of the Midnight Sun

 Covered from head to toe in constant sunshine, the Midnight Summer Sun in Iceland is celebrated by locals, tourists and even the wildlife.
 We encourage you to get familiar with the Nordic Midnight Sun and its gorgeous golden abundance in advance.

-7. Iceland Weekend Trips and Beverages
+6. Sample an Iceland Weekend Trip and Beverages with Friends

 Enjoy the local atmosphere of the country